jasminemathieu/LAMP-Stack/README.md

 ## Introduction

-This project covers the installation and configuration of a LAMP stack collection process.
-This LAMP stack is comprised of four programs - Linux, Apache, MySQL and PHP, used to create and deploy a functional database application.
+This project focuses on the installation and configuration of a LAMP stack—a combination of four essential components: **Linux**, **Apache**, **MySQL**, and **PHP**.
+The LAMP stack enables the creation and deployment of a functional database application.
+Below, I’ll break down each component and provide a clearer structure for your project.

-### Components used to complete this project:
+## Components used to complete this project:

-- Linux
+1. Linux
-- Apache
+2. Apache
-- MySQL
+3. MySQL
-- PHP
+4. PHP

+Additional tools:
   - VMware
   - phpMyAdmin

 ## Apache Web Server Installation

-Using a Linux virtual machine deployed on VMware, we begin this project with the installation of Apache.
-During this process I performed status checks to ensure proper configuration and started the Apache program.
-I mistakenly scripted the code as reflected in the 2nd image below and got back on track in the 3rd image.
+1. Installation Process:
+  - Begin by installing Apache on your Linux virtual machine deployed in VMware.
+  - During the installation, perform status checks to ensure proper configuration.
+  - If you encounter any issues (as seen in the “bad scripting” image), troubleshoot and correct them promptly.

 ![install](https://imgur.com/jBQejrd.jpg)